 Year ended December 31, 2017 compared with year ended December 31, 2016.
 Income tax expense for the year ended December 31, 2017 was \$24.9 million compared to \$12.8 million for the year ended December 31, 2016.
 During the year ended December 31, 2017, the effective tax rate was 40.7% compared to 38.2% for the year ended December 31, 2016.
 The higher effective tax rate for the year ended December 31, 2017 reflects an income tax charge of \$3.0 million related to the remeasurement of our deferred tax assets and deferred tax liabilities at our new expected effective tax rate due to the enactment of the Tax Cuts and Jobs Act (the "Act") enacted on December 22, 2017.
-Absent enactment of the Act, our effective tax rate for the year ended December 31, 2017 would have been 35.84%.
-We are currently estimating that our effective tax rate for 2018 will be approximately 23% however, that estimated effective tax rate is subject to change as further authoritative interpretation and guidance regarding the Tax Act becomes available.
+Absent enactment of the Act, our effective tax rate for 2018 will be approximately 23% however, that estimated effective tax rate is subject to change as further authoritative interpretation and guidance regarding the Tax Act becomes available.
 For further information, see Note 12 - Income Taxes in the accompanying notes to the consolidated financial statements included elsewhere in this report.